projectdiscovery/dsl/README.md

 # DSL
 DSL ease the creation of expressions by providing a set of built-in helper functions.

-### what is DSL?
+### What is DSL?
-DSL is a library allows to create and evaluate expressions.
+DSL is a library that allows to create and evaluate expressions.
 You can define expressions to compare, filter, or transform data, and then evaluate them against a set of data.

 ### Example
 ```go